CrashPlan Unable to Connect to Backup Engine [Solved]

 The Fall of CrashPlan

-In this day and age where automatic backing up unto cloud servers is a common thing.
-The Wall Street Journal, irrespective of the derogatory remark that the software was lacking in “fine print,” favored the software over four other similar services they compared it to.
+In this day and age, where automatic backing up to cloud servers is a common thing.
+The Wall Street Journal, irrespective of the derogatory remark that the software was lacking in “fine print,” favored the software over four similar services they compared it to.
 Soon, PC Mag followed suit, awarding the well-renowned software a four-point five out of five stars.

-Crashplan even though providing flawless hardware to the ones needing it, and rarely having any significant issues server-side, the software isn’t in the best of terms with its users.
+CrashPlan, even though it provides flawless hardware to the ones needing it and rarely has any significant issues server-side, the software isn’t on the best terms with its users.

 Crashplan’s unable to connect to the backup engine is one of the many problems that its users face.
 This is a very disappointing and disheartening error to encounter.
-This is because the main reason the user uses Crashplan is to back up files and it still fails to connect even though you have mashed the retry button over a hundred times.
+This is because the user uses CrashPlan mainly to back up files, and it still fails to connect even though you have mashed the retry button over a hundred times.

-So today we’re going to show you how to solve the Crashplan unable to connect to backup engine error.
+So today, we will show you how to solve the Crashplan unable to connect to the backup engine error.

 See also: – 7 Best 7z File Opener Software [Free & Paid]